 The answer: “As articulated in the 6-year Instructional Digital Conversion Plan, this increase is consistent with the roll-out of devices in alignment to the S.T.A.T. strategic plan and instructional software license fees.”

 Follow-up question: “Who are the vendors paid under “other instructional costs/contracted services?”
 What exactly are these services?
 What is the list of vendors/providers?”

 Answer: “Daly is the primary vendor for 1:1 devices and related services and support.
 In addition, the largest vendors related to software license fees are Northwest Evaluations, Engrade Inc., Discovery Education, Curriculum Associates, Dreambox, Learnings, [Dreambox Learning] and Creative Enterprise Solutions, which provide services for curriculum, instruction, and assessments.”

-Since the “STAT budget plan” lists $41.2 million for device leasing and related in FY 18, what are the remaining costs within the $53.6 million?
-(UPDATED) “Ongoing software license fees: $4.9 million,” according to recently posted 2/7/17 BCPS responses to board member questions, an amount not discussed publicly.
+Included in that huge $53.6 million figure: “Ongoing software license fees: $4.9 million,” according to recently posted 2/7/17 BCPS responses to board member questions, an amount not discussed publicly.
 Hmmm, yet there’s another $1.2 million in software license fees also cited (see below).
-So what is the grand total amount BCPS is paying each year just in such digital-related license fees—i.e. “forever costs?”
-(And, btw, is this how they are tucking conference travel costs into various budget line items?)
+So what is the grand total amount BCPS is paying each year just in any digital-related license fees—i.e. “forever costs?”

 ANSWER: $1,259,283 will be used for software license fees for programs such as Destiny resource manager, Library Manager, State Standards, Softchalk, Blackboard Web conferencing, and WebPath Express.
 The remaining funds will be used for equipment, travel and conference fees, professional dues, and miscellaneous contract services for the office of Digital Learning.